 Deep in the Black Mountains

 This magnificent group of hills spreads across parts of Powys and Monmouthshire and across the border into Herefordshire.
-Mostly made up of tiny villages, old buildings, undulating landscapes and meandering country lanes, it’s often considered as a quieter corner of the Brecon Beacons compared to the central area.
+Mostly made up of tiny villages, old buildings, undulating landscapes and meandering country lanes, it’s often considered as a quieter corner of the Bannau Brycheiniog / Brecon Beacons compared to the central area.
+Take a look at our full range of Black Mountain glamping for even more magical glamping inspiration.

 - Relaxing in the wood-fired hot tub